19hours/sg-statutes/Acts/Settled Estates Act.md

 (2) Nothing herein shall make it obligatory on the court or a judge to act under this provision in any case in which, from the previous evidence or from any other evidence, it appears to the court or judge that there is any special reason why in the case in question such a condition is necessary or expedient.

-### Notice of the exercise of powers to be given as directed by the court
+### Notice of exercise of powers to be given as directed by court

 26\.
 The court or a judge shall direct that some sufficient notice of any exercise of any of the powers conferred on it or him by this Act shall be placed on the settlement, or on any copies thereof, or recorded in any other way, in all cases where it appears to the court or judge to be practicable and expedient for preventing fraud or mistake.

 ### Application of moneys arising from sales

 27\.
-The moneys or part of the moneys to be received on any sale effected under this Act, or the rents or payments reserved under any lease or any part of such rents or payments, may be paid to any trustees of whom the judge approves, or the same may be ordered to be paid into court; and such moneys, rents or payments or any part thereof may be applied as the judge from time to time directs to some one or other of the following purposes:
+The moneys or part of the moneys to be received on any sale effected under this Act, or the rents or payments reserved under any lease or any part of such rents or payments, may be paid to any trustees of whom the judge approves, or the same may be ordered to be paid into court; and such moneys, rents or payments or any part thereof may be applied as the judge from time to time directs to any of the following purposes:

 (a) the discharge or redemption of any incumbrance affecting the immovable property in respect of which such money was paid, or affecting any other immovable property subject to the same settlement;

 (b) the permanent improvement of any immovable property subject to such settlement;

-(c) the purchase of other immovable property to be settled in the same manner as the immovable property in respect of which the money was paid; or
+(c) the purchase of other immovable property to be settled in the same manner as the immovable property in respect of which the money was paid;

 (d) the payment to any person becoming absolutely entitled.

-### Trustees may apply moneys in certain cases without application to the court
+### Trustees may apply moneys in certain cases without application to court

 28\.
-The application of the moneys in the manner aforesaid may, if the court or a judge so directs, be made by the trustees, if any, without any application to the court, or otherwise upon an order of the court on the application of the person who would be entitled to the possession or the receipt of the rents and profits of the immovable property, if the money had been invested in the purchase of immovable property.
+The application of the moneys in the manner provided in section 27 may, if the court or a judge so directs, be made by the trustees, if any, without any application to the court, or otherwise upon an order of the court on the application of the person who would be entitled to the possession or the receipt of the rents and profits of the immovable property, if the money had been invested in the purchase of immovable property.

 ### Moneys, until they can be applied, to be invested, and dividends paid to parties entitled

-29\.—(1) Until the moneys can be applied as aforesaid the same shall be invested as the court or a judge directs, in some or one of the investments in which cash under the control of the court is for the time being authorised to be invested.
+29\.—(1) Until the moneys can be applied as provided in section 27, the same shall be invested as the court or a judge directs, in some or one of the investments in which cash under the control of the court is for the time being authorised to be invested.

 (2) The interest and dividends of such investments shall be paid to the person who would have been entitled to the rents and profits of the immovable property if the money had been invested in the purchase of immovable property.